Echigo-Tsumari Art Field 2026

 Restaurant Kamigo Clove Theatre

 This is a theater-style restaurant featuring local mothers and women from Tsunan in the lead roles.
 While enjoying a course meal made with an abundance of locally sourced ingredients, you can experience the women’s performances and hospitality, and fully appreciate the charm of the region.The menu features salted rice balls made with Tsunan-grown Koshihikari rice, soup made from freshly picked corn, and roast Tsunan pork.
-We serve nutrient-rich rice and vegetables—nurtured by the meltwater from this heavy snowfall region—with gentle seasoning that brings out the natural flavors of the ingredients.
-Please enjoy this unique experience, where the local women bring you the food culture nurtured by this heavy snowfall region.
+We serve nutrient-rich rice and vegetables—nurtured by the meltwater from this heavy-snow region—with gentle seasoning that brings out the natural flavors of the ingredients.
+Please enjoy this unique experience, where the local women bring you the food culture cultivated in this snowy region.

 [Dates] Saturdays, Sundays, and holidays from July 18 (Sat) to August 30 (Sun) (Open on August 10 as well) *Reservations required*